Tosin-webdev/boardgame/README.md

   - patch
   - delete
 ```
+3. Apply the role configuration

 ```
 kubectl apply -f role.yaml
 ```

+## Step 3 - Bind the role to the service account

+1. Create a role binding YAML file

+Open your text editor to create a new file named bind.yaml:

 ```
 kubectl apply -f bind.yaml
 ```

-Bind role to service account
 ```
 vi bind.yaml
 ```
-paste the content below into the file
+2. Paste the following configuration into the file:

 ```
 apiVersion: rbac.authorization.k8s.io/v1